 Our plan is designed to meet the specialized needs of people who have certain medical conditions.
-To be eligible for our plan, you must have diabetes and/or a cardiovascular disorder.
+To be eligible for our plan, you must have a chronic lung disorder.

 Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 1-month, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).